 Leading open-source components for UAVs

-AirSim is simulator from Microsoft, built on the Unreal Engine.
-It is open-source, cross platform and supports hardware-in-loop with Pixhawk (and other flight controllers) for physically and visually realistic simulations
+AirSim is a simulator for drones, cars, and more, built on Unreal Engine.
+It is open-source, cross-platform, and supports software-in-the-loop simulation with popular flight controllers such as PX4 with hardware-in-loop for physically and visually realistic simulations.

 Robot Operating System (ROS)

 The interface is a translation layer between ROS 2 and PX4 that provides a bridge between PX4 uORB messages and ROS 2 messages and types, effectively allowing direct access to PX4 from ROS 2 workflows and nodes.
 The bridge uses uORB message definitions and correspondent IDL types to generate code to serialize and deserialize the messages heading in and out of PX4.